 - understand and evaluate the qualitative and quantitative aspects of resource flows (i.e. energy, water, materials) in an urban system;

-This minor is interesting for WU-students of the BSc programmes:
+This minor is of interest for WU-students of the BSc programmes:

 - BIN International Development Studies